Summer Law & Trial Institute

 - Team-building skills learned by presenting a trial with a group of peers

-Apart from transportation costs to Ohio University, the program is free of charge and fully scholarshipped.
-This program was made possible in part by a grant from the Ohio State Bar Foundation and generous alumni support.
-The views expressed herein do not necessarily represent those of the Ohio State Bar Foundation.
+The program is free of charge and fully scholarshipped.
+This program is made possible by a donation from the Athens County Bar Association and generous alumni support.
+The views expressed herein do not necessarily represent those of the donors.

 The Summer Law & Trial Institute is developed, coordinated and implemented by the Center for Law, Justice & Culture in collaboration with the Ohio University College of Arts & Sciences, Athens County Court of Common Pleas, American Civil Liberties Union of Ohio, and Southeastern Ohio Legal Services.

-Students participating in the Summer Law & Trial Institute will live in Ohio University's residence halls, have daily interactions with lawyers, judges, and Ohio University faculty, and develop knowledge and skills that will prepare them for collegiate study.
+Students participating in the Summer Law & Trial Institute will have daily interactions with lawyers, judges, and Ohio University faculty, and develop knowledge and skills that will prepare them for collegiate study.

 Preference will be given to high achieving, rising high school juniors, seniors from Southeast Ohio, though outstanding sophomores and high school students outside Southeast Ohio will be considered if space permits.
 Space is limited.

-- An official high school transcript reflecting a 3.0 or higher GPA (If you do not meet the 3.0 GPA requirement, please submit a 250-to 500-word essay explaining why you are a good candidate for the program and why your grades are not an accurate reflection of your ability.)
+- A 3.0 or higher GPA is preferred.
+(If you do not meet the 3.0 GPA requirement, please submit a 250-to 500-word essay explaining why you are a good candidate for the program and why your grades are not an accurate reflection of your ability.)

 - An essay (250 to 500 words) that highlights why you are interested in law and why you are interested in attending the Summer Law & Trial Institute

-- One letter of recommendation from a high school counselor, teacher, coach, clergy, or other non-family member
+- One letter of recommendation from a high school counselor, teacher, coach, clergy, or other non-family member.
+Recommenders can submit a recommendation electronically.
+Please direct them to this link.

 Larry Hayman is Program Director of the Summer Law & Trial Institute.